jmcollin78/versatile_thermostat/README.md

 - Add **services to interact with the thermostat** from others integration: you can force the presence / un-presence using a service, and you can dynamically change the temperature of the presets and change dynamically the safety parameters.
 - Add sensors to see the internal states of the thermostat,
 - Centralized control of all Versatile Thermostats to stop them all, switch them all to frost protection, force them into Heating mode (winter), force them into Cooling mode (summer).
+- Control of a central boiler and the VTherms which must control this boiler.

 # How to install this incredible Versatile Thermostat ?